matteosilv/pokemon/README.md

 You will need to install Java version 11 at least.
 Follow the instructions at https://adoptopenjdk.net/installation.html

+Then, depending on your OS and the way you installed Java, you may export the path to your JDK in the `JAVA_HOME`` environment variable.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: